 Another critical issue was the fact that American and Australian universities were winning in the competition of providing educational services.
-Since the early 1990s, the number of European students in the United States had surpassed the number of American
+Since the early 1990s, the number of European students in the United States had surpassed the number of American students in Europe.
+Also from the psychological point of view, seeing European higher education "fall behind" was unpleasant.
+Europe, which had a great cultural legacy in higher education being an integral part of its societies, was lagging behind other regions in the world.

-13 See. for example, Goldstein J. S. International Relations.
+&lt;sup>13 See. for example, Goldstein J. S. International Relations.
 Sixth Edition. - N.Y. a.o.: Longman, 2005; Handbook of International Relations / Ed. by W. Carlsnaes, T. Risse, B.A.
 Simmons. - L., a.o.: Sage, 2002; Kegley Ch.
 W., Wittkopf E. R. World Politics: Trend and Transformation.
 Ninth Edition. - Belmont: Thomson/Wadworth, 2004.

-14 See, for example, Inozemtsev, Vladislav.
+&lt;sup>14 See, for example, Inozemtsev, Vladislav.
 Za predelami ekonomicheskogo obshchestva.
 Moskva: Nauka, 1998.

-15 Inozemtsev, Vladislav.
+Inozemtsev, Vladislav.
 Raskolotaya tsivilizatsiya.
 Moskva: Nauka, 1999.